revan1010/ClearLane/README.md

 4. Try the simulate drive to see real Yellow Network transfers!
 5. Watch the console to see WebSocket messages and balance updates

-**No tokens?** The app works without tokens - it will show you how the system works with simulated data.

 ## How Yellow Network Integration Works

 ### What's Real: